nova0821/iotjs-wiki/Build-for-NuttX.md

 Please refer [this](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/LN1199/PF255417) page.

 ##### Relation with STM board?
 We do not have any business relation with STM board.
 It is selected cause it has enough RAM and Flash ROM and have lots of pins to play with.
-(Our company is big so others in our company may have, but IoT.js related developers have no relation)

 ### 2. Configure NuttX